Night awakenings: what causes them and what to do about them

 Insomnia may seem trivial, but it’s interesting to know that depending on the time of day it occurs, there is an explanation!

 We all dream of falling asleep quickly and peacefully, and having a good night’s rest.
-Unfortunately, for many of us, it is almost impossible to escape from night wakings those annoying little moments when we wake up in the middle of the night.
+Unfortunately, for many of us, it is almost impossible to escape from nocturnal awakenings those annoying little moments when we wake up in the middle of the night.
 It often happens for no apparent reason and not necessarily because of a bad dream .
-And the worst part is when you look at the time stamp… and notice that, strangely enough, these episodes tend to happen around the same time.
+And the worst part is when you look at the time on your clock… and notice that, strangely enough, these episodes tend to happen around the same time.